EinsamHauer/disthene/README.md

 Configuration is straight forward as per log4j

 ##### Blacklist configuration in blacklist.yaml
 This is a list of regular expressions per tenant.
-Matching metrics will NOT be store but they still WILL be aggregated (see below)
+Matching metrics will NOT be store, but they still WILL be aggregated (see below)

 ##### Whitelist configuration in whitelist.yaml
 This is a list of regular expressions per tenant.
 Matching metrics will override blacklist rules.